adisen99/msc_project/README.md

 - [ ] Implement quantile regression as an alternative regressor and compare the time and results with the binning method.
 Link to the technique - click [here](https://www.statology.org/quantile-regression-in-python/) and [here](https://subramgo.github.io/2017/03/13/Quantile-Regression/) or using SKlearn.

 - [ ] Refactor the binning for 3d plotting

+- [x] Repeat the regridding using the `conservative` method which is recommended for upscaling using `xesmf` - The `conservative` method is not working so sticking to the `bilinear` method.
+The difference of the output is quite low.

 - [x] Fix the stippling for the plots - CHECK THIS link - https://stackoverflow.com/questions/46803626/fix-location-of-stippling-for-subplots